nicholasjclark/CV/docs/README.md

 ## Professional Experience

-**Postdoctoral Fellow / Lecturer (7/2016 - present)**
+**Lecturer (08/2019 - Present)**
 **University of Queensland**, School of Veterinary Science (Adviser:
+Prof Nigel Perkins)

+  - Supervising three RhD and two undergraduate students in disease ecology and quantitative genetics
+  - Coordinating a second-year animal genetics course for BVetSci students
+  - Leading a UQ Early Career Resarch Grant funded project on the use of machine learning genetic algorithms to predict paraysis tick infestation risk

+**Postdoctoral Fellow / Lecturer (7/2016 - 07/2019)**
+**University of Queensland**, School of Veterinary Science (Adviser:
 A/Prof Ricardo Soares Magalhães)

-  - Leading a National Geographic / UQ Early Career Resarch Grant funded project on the spread of parasites at the human-wildlife interface
+  - Led a National Geographic funded project on the spread of parasites at the human-wildlife interface
   - Coordinated three UQ undergraduate genetics courses
-  - Supervising three RhD students in disease ecology and quantitative genetics
-  - Developing novel network tools to study biotic interactions and their influences on infection risk
+  - Developed novel network tools to study biotic interactions and their influences on infection risk

 **Research Assistant (1/2016 - 7/16)**
 **University of Queensland**, School of Veterinary Science (Adviser: Dr